 Rosemary plants can live for many years under the right conditions, but if you, like me, live in an area with cold winters, you may be concerned about if your rosemary can survive.
 Here is the answer!

-Rosemary can survive winters in most parts of the world since the plant can withstand frost.
-Its roots, however, cannot withstand frost, but since they are covered with soil, they will only freeze if being in extreme cold for a long period of time.
+Rosemary can survive winters in most parts of the world since it can withstand some frost, although it may be necessary to cover it.
+Its roots, however, cannot withstand frost, but since they are covered with soil, they can survive colder temperatures than the rest of the plant.

 Before writing this article, I visited a local garden center where I talked to one of their gardeners with a lot of experience with growing Mediterranean herbs.
 I asked if she had some tips about growing rosemary in cold areas and how to help it survive the winter.
 I cover what she taught me in this article.

 The above-ground parts of a rosemary plant (stems, branches, and leaves) can survive mild frost, but the below-ground parts (roots) cannot.